 This vaccine is provided free for any persons:

 During the flu season (winter months), this vaccination is provided free for any person each year who is:

-This program is offered to any high school aged student in the appropriate year level.
+This program is offered to any high school aged student at school in the eligible level.
 The following vaccinations are offered free:

 Any student who has missed a vaccination at school can attend any of the immunisation clinics listed or for further information please contact Council on (07) 3810 6666.

-Queensland Health provides resources and further information for parents and schools about the School Based Vaccination Program, including Principal Kits and fact sheets.
+Queensland Health provides resources and further information for parents and schools about the School Immunisation Program, including principal kits and fact sheets.

 If your child has been immunised overseas you can have the details added to the ACIR either by visiting your general practitioner or a Council Community Immunisation Clinic.

 Ipswich City Council keeps records of vaccinations performed by Council.
 These records are kept for 21 years from the date of vaccination.
 You can request an immunisation record for yourself or your child.
 Legal guardians are also able to request information.

 To request a record of vaccinations performed by Council, make a request in writing including: